Introduction to Procedures

 - As long as the administration operates within the guidelines of policy adopted by the School Committee, it may issue regulations and procedures without prior committee approval, unless the law requires committee action.

-An Explanation of the Relationship Between Policy, Procedure and Operational Guidelines (such as manuals, protocols, handbooks, practice, forms, etc.)
+See below for an explanation of the relationship between policy, procedure and operational guidelines (such as manuals, protocols, handbooks, practice, forms, etc.)

 Purpose: Establish broad values and statements to inform direction and actions for district.